siliconcompiler/siliconcompiler/docs/index.rst

     .. grid-item-card::

-        The fastest way to get started after :ref:`installation` is to walk through a simple demo!
+        The fastest way to get started, after installation, is to walk through a simple demo!

         +++